microsoft/AppCenter-Test-Espresso-Extensions/README.md

 # Espresso Extensions

-This project provides extensions for producing test reports for Espresso tests in Visual Studio App Center.
-Visit our [docs](https://docs.microsoft.com/en-us/mobile-center/test-cloud/preparing-for-upload/espresso) for instructions on how to convert and run your existing Espresso test suite in App Center.
+This project provides extensions for producing test reports for Espresso tests in Visual Studio App Center and Xamarin Test Cloud.

+Visit our [docs](https://docs.microsoft.com/en-us/mobile-center/test-cloud/preparing-for-upload/espresso) for instructions on how to convert and run your existing Espresso test suite in Visual Studio App Center.

 ## Upload to Xamarin Test Cloud